TOMToolkit/tom_base/docs/managing_data/customizing_data_processing.rst

 for your use case.

-To begin, here’s a brief look at part of the structure of the tom_dataproducts app in the TOM Toolkit:
+To begin, here’s a brief look at part of the structure of the bhtom_dataproducts app in the TOM Toolkit:

 ::

-   tom_dataproducts
+   bhtom_dataproducts
    ├──hooks.py
    ├──models.py
    └──processors